-#John Kelly's Despair Over Trump's #RocketMan UN Speech Goes Viral, Photo Captures Kelly 'Facepalm'
+#JohnKelly's Despair Over Trump's #RocketMan UN Speech Goes Viral, Photo Captures Kelly 'Facepalm'

-John F. Kelly, the 67-year-old retired Marine Corps general who now serves as chief of staff to Donald Trump, appeared to be in anguish as he listened to Trump deliver a speech to the United Nations General Assembly Tuesday morning — at least that’s how he appeared in an Associated Press photograph that quickly went viral after going out on the AP wire.
+John F. Kelly, the 67-year-old retired Marine Corps general who now serves as chief of staff to Donald Trump, appeared to be in anguish as he listened to Trump deliver a speech to the United Nations General Assembly Tuesday morning; at least that’s how he appeared in an Associated Press photograph that quickly went viral after going out on the AP wire.

-The speech shocked politics experts and left fellow world leaders sitting “stone faced” as Trump delivered extreme and sometimes bizarre rhetoric toward North Korea — at one point threatening that the United States would “totally destroy” the isolated but heavily armed country, a country which earlier this month detonated a hydrogen bomb in its sixth and, to date, most powerful test explosion of a nuclear device.
+The speech shocked politics experts and left fellow world leaders sitting “stone faced” as Trump delivered extreme and sometimes bizarre rhetoric toward North Korea; at one point threatening that the United States would “totally destroy” the isolated but heavily armed country.
+North Korea, earlier this month, detonated a hydrogen bomb in its sixth and to date, the most powerful test of a nuclear device.

 “The United States has great strength and patience, but if it is forced to defend itself or its allies, we will have no choice but to totally destroy North Korea,” Trump intoned in the prepared remarks, which he appeared to read off a TelePrompTer.